qusai07/GraduationsProject/README.md

-# CTC
+CTC

-**IMPORTANT NOTICE:**
-This project is publicly visible for demonstration purposes only.
+Important Notice: This project is available to the public for demonstration and assistance purposes.
 All rights reserved.
-No permission is granted to:
-- Download the source code
-- Create derivative works
+You may not:

-- Use the code commercially
+Use the code commercially
-- Redistribute the code
+Redistribute the code

-Copyright © [Qusai Tahat] [2025]
+Copyright © [Qusay Taht] [2025]